 Why choose scouting?

 Every night of the week more than 50,000 young people attend scout meetings across the UK.
-Scouting is one of the great 'brands' of our age - familiar and trusted in households everywhere.
+Scouting is one of the UK's greatest 'brands' - familiar and trusted in households everywhere.

 This is an incredible achievement for an organisation run by volunteers in their spare time.